Freemasonry in the United States: Anti-Masonic Party

-The Anti-Masonic Party was a single-issue party in the late 1820s that strongly opposed Freemasonry, but later aspired to become a major party by expanding its platform to take positions on other issues.
-The party was founded following the disappearance of William Morgan, a former Mason who had become a prominent critic of the Masonic organization.
-Many believed that Masons had murdered Morgan for speaking out against Masonry and subsequently many evangelical churches condemned Masonry.
-As many Masons were prominent businessmen and politicians, and often were Episcopalians with no taste for revivalism, the backlash against the Masons was also a form of anti-elitism.
-The Anti-Masons saw conspiracy and argued that secretive, powerful Masons posed a threat to American republicanism by plotting to control the government.
-Furthermore, they warned that Masonry was hostile to evangelical Christianity.
-Fear of politicized Masonry soon coalesced into the Anti-Masonis Party.
+The Anti-Masonic Party was a single-issue party in the late 1820s that strongly opposed Freemasonry, but later aspired to become a major political party by expanding its platform to take positions on other issues.
+The party was founded following the disappearance of William Morgan, a former Mason who had become a prominent critic of the Masonic organization, fueling speculations of foul play and Anti-Masonic sentiment.

+The Anti-Masons believed that Masons posed a threat to American republicanism through government opposition and claimed they were hostile to evangelical Christianity.
+Fear of politicized Masonry soon coalesced into the Anti-Masonic Party.
 In New York, the Anti-Masons supplanted the National Republicans as the primary opposition to the Democrats.

-Historians identify a hysteria that was rarely linked to facts.
-The Masons were bitterly opposed to Morgan but they avoided state and national politics.
+The Masons claimed avoidance to state and national politics.
 They saw their role as facilitating the cooperation of political leaders of differing views and parties, so it would be fatal to endorse one party.
-Bullock argues that Masons facilitated political cooperation by, "creating channels of communication and cooperation that eased the difficulties of organizing politics on a new scale in a political culture where challenges to elites provided a central theme."
-Historians agree that often Masons were locally prominent, and perhaps did attempt a local cover-up of the Morgan case.
-But they find the main conspiracy argument exaggerated and bordering on paranoia, Membership had been growing rapidly; now it plunged even faster.
-Of the 450 lodges in 1825, only 50 remailed in 1834.
+Historians agree that often, Masons were locally prominent, and perhaps did attempt a local cover-up of the Morgan case, but that the main conspiracy argument is largely unfounded.
+Membership had grown rapidly, but then collapsed even faster.
+Of the 450 lodges operating in 1825, only 50 remained in 1834.

-As the 1830s progressed, most Antis switched to the new Whig Party, which united all voters opposed to President Jackson.
+As the 1830s progressed, most Anti-Masons switched to the new Whig Party, which united all voters opposed to President Andrew Jackson.
 Jackson was a Mason, but so too was his leading opponent Henry Clay.
-The Anti-Masons brought to the Whigs an intense distrust of politicians and a rejection of automatic party loyalty, together with innovative campaign techniques to whip up excitement among the voters.
+The Anti-Masons brought to the Whigs an intense distrust of politicians, a rejection of automatic party loyalty, and innovative campaign techniques to excite voters.
 They invented the national convention in 1835.
-By 1840, the Antis had ceased to function as a national organization and local cells had disappeared.
-Those few Antis to become leading politicians, such as William H. Seward, Thurlow Weed and Thaddeus Stevens, became leaders of the Whig Party and Republican parties, and downplayed their early opposition to Freemasonry.
+By 1840, the Anti-Masons had ceased to function as a national organization, and local cells had disappeared.
+The few Anti-Masons who would become leading politicians, such as William H. Seward, Thurlow Weed, and Thaddeus Stevens, became leaders of the Whig and Republican parties.